KillianLynch/local-lab-dev/JSON Duality cloud world/create-views/create-views.md

     ```
     ![adding into genre](images/kids.png " ")

 2. Insert a collection of documents into `MOVIES_DV`.
-This automatically populates the `MOVIE_DETAILS` and the `MOVIE_GENERE_MAPPING` table.
+This automatically populates the `MOVIE_DETAILS` and the `MOVIE_GENRE_MAPPING` table.
 If you remember the movies duality view joins movie_details and movies to genre mappings.
 It also allows inserts into both tables.
 Copy the sql below and click **Run Script**

     ```
     <copy>